parsleyhealth/recruiting/data-architect/README.md

 You are asked to consider the following constraints and concerns:

-* You will interface with an existing EHR which exposes an HL7 interface.
+* You will interface with an existing EHR which exposes a JSON API.
+This provides the patient chart, containing:
-* The EHR is technologically challenged, and requires custom connectors for receiving some lab reports and outside records.
-* HIPAA-compliant security and storage is required.
+  * Structured encounter data with freeform SOAP notes and date stamps
+  * Structured ingest form data
+  * Scheduled visits
 * Patient ingest forms are gathered electronically.
+* The EHR supports the display of outside resources and will provide a patient identifier and a viewer / provider identifier.
+* Patient electronic messaging is handled via a third-party service, with a common patient identifier.
+* Billing is handled via a third-party service, with a common patient identifier.
+* HIPAA-compliant security and storage are required.

 Please identify any data gaps that would prevent the practice from accomplishing their goals, and suggest collection methods, systems or tools